Witness: Linda Mangano ate, didn't work at venues

 "Correct," Salony said.

+Salony said Singh also had him stock the politician's preferred food — a pasta dish that wasn't on the menu.

+"I always had to have angel hair in the house for him," Salony said.

-Later Wednesday, hospitality design firm owner Karen Dellago, whom Singh hired in 2012 to renovate the space at Fuego Picante, testified she interacted with Singh, Salony, and two other outside contractors for Singh, but never with Linda Mangano.
+Later Wednesday, hospitality design firm owner Karen Dellago, who contracted with Singh in 2012 to renovate the space at Fuego Picante, testified she interacted with Singh, Salony, and two other outside contractors, but never Linda Mangano.

-Dellago said she went to design meetings to discuss colors, concepts and menu design from July 2012 to April 2013 for Fuego Picante and Singh's Chow Down Diner, but the county executive's wife wasn't involved.
+Dellago said she went to design meetings to discuss colors, concepts and menu design between 2012 and 2013 for Fuego Picante and Singh's Chow Down Diner, but the county executive's wife wasn't involved.

-The witness also said she never recalled a case where a Singh employee credited an idea to Linda Mangano.

-Attorney Sara Pervez, another lawyer for Linda Mangano, asked Dellago during a cross-examination about questions the FBI posed when they interviewed her in 2017 for the Mangano investigation.
+Attorney Sara Pervez, another lawyer for Linda Mangano, later asked Dellago during a cross-examination about questions the FBI posed when they interviewed the witness in 2017.

 She told Pervez the FBI didn't really ask her about how much time she spent on projects, but "it was more a time frame."